noulmon/edi_employee_management/README.md

 1. Clone the project from git repository.
 2. Create a python environment and activate it.
 3. Got project directory.
-4. Install the required packages: `pip install requirements.txt`.
+4. Install the required packages: `pip3 install -r requirements.txt`.
-5. Run the project: `python manage.py runserver`.
+5. Run the project: `python3 manage.py runserver`.

 ## To Run Unit Tests:
-`python manage.py test`: run the unit tests in the command line.
+`python3 manage.py test`: run the unit tests in the command line.

 ## To Generate the Test Coverage Report:
 1. Run Coverage: `coverage run manage.py test`.